Course Outline

 3:00pm-3:45pm First Page Critiques

 6:30pm Potluck Dinner in Classroom: Bring anything you like, food or drink, nibbly, main course, dessert.
-Friends and family very welcome (we love dogs, but some people are allergic, so please don't bring).
+Friends and family very welcome.

 Tuesday